 The report notes that Congress has renewed the benefits when unemployment has been lower than the current 7.3 percent.
 New jobless numbers for November will be released Friday.

 The Congressional Budget Office said Tuesday that the Democratic legislation would cost $25 billion but stimulate the economy by 0.2 percent next year and create 200,000 jobs.
-Other estimates say the benefits would stimulate the economy by place the economic growth
+Other estimates say the benefits would stimulate the economy by 0.4 percent.

 The report says that since 2008, nearly 24 million workers have received the unemployment insurance benefits.